RichTillis/scully-richtillis-portfolio/blog/angular-user-authentication-using-auth0-firebase-and-aws-lambda.md

 }
 ```

 Create a file at the root of the Angular project and name it `auth0-config.json`.
-In this file you will use the Auth0 domain and client Id that was recorded during the Auth0 app setup.
+In this file you will use the Auth0 domain and client Id that we copied during the Auth0 app setup.

 ```json
 // auth0-config.json